KSHobbyProjs/planet_simulator/README.md

 This game is a mock universe sandbox.

 It uses Newtonian gravity to simulate the behavior of the planets.
-The default setup is the solar system, but the game allows you to make more planets upon clicking
+There are three modes.
+In Mode 1, a simulation is run with initial planet information that you provide.
+This data is output in plots and data files.
+Mode 2 is an interactive game.
+Here, one can create new planets and The default setup is the solar system, but the game allows you to make more planets upon clicking.
 ___
 ## HOW TO DOWNLOAD:

-Download with gut via "git clone -h ..."
+Download with gut via "git clone https://github.com/KSHobbyProjs/planet_simulator.git"

 ___
 ## HOW TO USE:
 Linux: "python main.py."

 Windows: Use whichever Python interpreter you wish to run main.py

 ___